 SILVERGATE CAPITAL CORPORATION (NYSE: SI) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Reminds Investors of the Deadline to File a Lead Plaintiff Motion in a Securities Class Action Lawsuit Against Silvergate Capital Corporation (NYSE: SI)

-NEW YORK, NY / ACCESSWIRE / December 21, 2022 / Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Silvergate Capital Corporation ("Silvergate" or the "Company") SI between November 9, 2021 and November 17, 2022, inclusive (the "Class Period").
+NEW YORK, Dec.
+27, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Silvergate Capital Corporation (“Silvergate” or the “Company”) (NYSE: SI) between November 9, 2021 and November 17, 2022, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Southern District of California and alleges violations of the Securities Exchange Act of 1934.

 Silvergate is a digital currency company.
 Its platform, the Silvergate Exchange Network (“SEN”), provides payments, lending, and funding solutions for an expanding class of digital currency companies and investors.
 Silvergate is also the parent company of Silvergate Bank which provides financial services that include commercial banking, commercial and residential real estate lending, mortgage warehouse lending, and commercial business lending.